Serat Centhini

-Serat Centhini is a twelve volume compilation of Javanese tales and teachings, written in verse and published in 1814.
-The work was commissioned, directed and partially written by Crown Prince Mangkunegoro, later enthroned as Pakubuwono V of Surakarta, with contributions from three court poets from different palaces.
+Serat Centhini is a twelve-volume compilation of Javanese tales and teachings, written in verse and published in 1814.
+The work was commissioned, directed, and partially written by Crown Prince Mangkunegoro, later enthroned as Pakubuwono V of Surakarta, with contributions from three court poets from different palaces.

 Chronology

-The events depicted in Serat Centhini take place in the 1630s, when Sultan Agung of Mataram's army besieged and captured the city of Giri Kedaton in Gresik, East Java.
+The events depicted in Serat Centhini take place in the 1630s when Sultan Agung of Mataram's army besieged and captured the city of Giri Kedaton in Gresik, East Java.

 Giri Kedaton had a religious school that was founded by Sunan Giri, one of the Wali Sanga.
 The school grew and became famous as a center of Muslim teaching, which gave it political influence in the surrounding region.
-It attracted learners from multiple societal groups and from regions as far away as Ternate Sultanate.
+It attracted learners from multiple societal groups and regions as far away as Ternate Sultanate.